 How Should I Deal With Mom?

-No matter how irritating or enraging your mother’s behavior towards you the truth is- she is operating from a deficit.
+When you are dealing with a difficult mother, the truth is- she is operating from a deficit.
 Chances are, she hasn’t reflected or psychologically can’t reflect on how her behavior has affected you.
 Do I say let her off the hook?
 Certainly not, but hoping she will change is not a strategy.
 If you don't do something to break out and break the cycle nothing will change.

 Enabling mom’s difficult ways will not help you, nor will it help your mother.
 Awareness is your first step to freedom.
 Then you need is a plan to stop enabling her and free yourself.